hhariri/hhariri.github.io/_posts/2016-01-23-publish-from-webstorm.md

 <br/>
-Dropbox is just one of the multiple options.
+Of course, Dropbox is just one of the multiple options.
 You can also use Git/GitHub amongst other alternatives.

 ### Previews and Publishing